tasatr/chord_master/README.md

 ### The Fourth Approach
 A friend of mine suggested trying out FCN for chord prediction, so this was my fourth approach (the code is here: [FCN.ipynb](https://github.com/tasatr/chord_master/blob/master/FCN.ipynb)
 ).
 However, while training my FCN network, I never got accuracy above 16%, and basically stopped my fourth approach there.
 I am certainly not experienced in deep learning, and don't know if the network that I designed corresponds well with the underlying data and the task at hand.
 Also, as I mentioned before, the training data is terribly skewed.

+### The Final Project
+The project is built on django framework, the backend is written in python and the frontend in React.
+I use multiple libraries including youtube-dl for downloading audio and video files, Spleeter for source separation and ffmpeg for adding the chords to the final video as subtitles.

+### The Next steps
+1. Remove the noisy beginnings
+2. Start with a small subset of chords that would still sound OK when replacing the more difficult chords (That's more of music theory)
+3. Use the HMM model for predicting chord sequences
+4. Use a full chromagram, not a 12-note chromagram for predicting more difficult chords

 <!-- CONTACT -->